What a strange antagonism: Wettersteingebirge is a commonly well-known range, but most of the Wetterstein summits do not see many visitors.

 Trailhead for the normal routes is Leutasch Reindlau, Leutasch Puitbach or Leutasch Lehner.
 All three villages are close together.

 For the Bergleintal / Leutascher Platt route start at Leutasch Reindlau.
-There is a parking area behind the Hotel Hubertushof (don´t use the hotel parking area!).
+There is a parking area behind the Hotel Hubertushof (if you pay a fee, which is a consumation bon for the restaurant, too, you can use the hotels parking area; there are still some free parking places alongside the forest road behind the hotel).

-For the Puittal trail use the parking area at Leutasch Puitbach east of the road and north of the Puitbach bridge.
+For the Puittal trail use the parking area at Leutasch Puitbach east of the road and north of the Puitbach bridge; the area is called "Chinesische Mauer" parking area.

 You reach Leutasch-Reindlau, Lehner or Puitbach